This is an extract from Tony Czarnecki’s book: ‘Democracy for a Human Federation’

-Assuming that the new Constitution of the EF will be approved by the European Council, the next step will be to convince the electorate in the voting countries that losing their sovereignty is a price worth paying for a significant reduction of the risk of their nation’s and indeed, the humanity’s survival?
-There may be some shocking new laws.
-For example, how to persuade people to give up some voting rights because the constitution may introduce a weighted voting system linked to some conditions, like education?
+So, how to convince the EU electorate that transforming the EU into the European Federation on the basis of a new Constitution, which would mean that individual countries will lose their sovereignty, is a price worth paying for a significant reduction of the risk of their nation’s, and indeed the humanity’s, survival?
+How to persuade people to give up some voting rights because the new Constitution may introduce a weighted voting system linked to some conditions, like education?
 How would MPs agree to serve a maximum of two terms rather than an unlimited no. of terms, as they do right now in most democracies?
 Turkeys do not vote for Christmas and this is a classic example of such a situation.

 It is clear that the ratification process of the Constitution would be a major milestone, which would trigger the constitutional changes in the EU member states, causing them to adapt the existing institutions to new subsidiary roles within the EF.
 A lot depends on which specific laws the Constitution will contain and what will be the depth of centralization (how much freedom would be left to former member countries to lead their lives as before).
 The final decision will of course be made by national parliaments or by the referenda in the member states.

-- Introduce an unconditional Universal Basic Income (UBI) for every citizen, but with different entitlement for age groups (e.g. children, working adults and pensioners) and additional conditional Universal Basic Supplement.
-The condition could be being in employment, study, or doing voluntary work
+- Introduce an unconditional Universal Basic Income (UBI) for every citizen, but with different entitlement for age groups (e.g. children, working adults and pensioners) or a Negative Income Tax to improve equality in wealth distribution.

 - Identify big infrastructure projects, with the allocated capital for each joining country.
 That would be on top of already allocated EU funds for that country.
 In my view, investments to convert whole industries to zero carbon emission, like closing down coal mines in Germany and Poland, would significantly contribute to creating entirely new technologies and industries